What is the Best Android Camera App in 2014?

 The hands down best photo editing app is Google’s Snapseed.
 This app was originally made by Nik Software and then bought by Google.
 The app was amazing before and it still is.
 It’s very easy to use and gives you full control over every inch of your photo with selective adjustments unlike any other photo editing app.

-I’m kind of a jerk for that one.
-I actually took it with my awesome Nikon D5100 and used the built in photo editing options to get this effect.
+I actually took the cartoon effect one with my awesome Nikon D5100 and used the built in photo editing options to get this cartoon sketch effect.

 All other photos above were taken by me with a Samsung Galaxy S3 running the Android OS and using Google Snapseed to edit the photos.
 These apps are available and the best camera apps for the Apple iPhone as well.
 If you have a better application to suggest please leave a comment below for all of our readers.